How Can I Manage and Master My Tracking Tools in WIX?

 As a business, it’s important to know who your customers are.
 If you’ve done even the smallest amount of market research, you should have an idea of who your ideal customers are.

-Demographic information includes things like:
+Demographic information for Tracking Tools in WIX includes things like:

 2. Traffic Sources

-Directing traffic to your site through each of these is essentially its own marketing discipline.
+Directing traffic to your site through each of these is essentially its marketing discipline.
 As such, it’s necessary to use tracking tools in WIX to measure the success of your various marketing campaigns.

 Indeed, knowing where your traffic comes from is essential for assessing the ROI of any marketing campaign.
 That way, you can redirect investment towards the channels which are providing you with the best value.

-SEO is basically impossible without a web traffic analysis tool.
+SEO is impossible without a web traffic analysis tool.
 These tools are essential for determining how search engine friendly your site is, both in terms of SERP appearance, and actual site visits.

 These are respectively measured using: